Weight loss for quilters (or anyone really) can be tough – which is where the idea for this weight loss quilt has come from.

 Weight Loss Quilt Blocks Video Tutorial

-To see how the blocks are constructed watch this YouTube video – the block construction tutorial starts around the 8 minute & 40seconds mark.
+To see how the blocks are constructed watch this YouTube video – the block construction tutorial starts around the 8 minute & 40 seconds mark.

-A note on colours
+A note on colors

-If you don’t want to put a colour parameter on your quilt you can also use the circles as a record of your sewing projects over time by using up the scraps of the project you are working on that week to make the circles.
+If you don’t want to put a color parameter on your quilt you can also use the circles as a record of your sewing projects over time by using up the scraps of the project you are working on that week to make the circles.

-So, for example, one extra glass of wine the background is pale blue instead of white for a healthy day and for a day when you had a whole pizza, a chocolate bar and three sugary cocktails the background square could be dark blue.
+So, for example, one extra glass of wine the background is pale blue instead of white for a healthy day, and for a day when you had a whole pizza, a chocolate bar, and three sugary cocktails the background square could be dark blue.
 I personally think the simpler the better!

 Questions to ask yourself:

 - How long do I want to record my progress in regards to this habit or towards this goal?

 If you only want to track your progress for a short time you could make a wall hanging or a baby quilt.
 If you want to track your progress for 6 months you can make a throw quilt and if you want to track your progress for a year you can make a full bed quilt.

 - What sort of scraps do you have?
 Do you want to limit the colors you use to achieve a certain look for your quilt or do you want to go completely random?